Skip to main content

 Preparation and Reconstitution Technique

 Prior to injection, reconstitute each vial of XEOMIN with sterile, preservative-free 0.9% Sodium Chloride Injection, USP [see Dosage Form and Strengths (3)].
 A 20-27 gauge short bevel needle is recommended for reconstitution.
 Draw up an appropriate amount of preservative-free 0.9% Sodium Chloride Injection, USP into a syringe (see Table 5).
 Clean the exposed portion of the rubber stopper of the vial with alcohol (70%) prior to insertion of the needle.
 After vertical insertion of the needle through the rubber stopper, the vacuum will draw the saline into the vial.
 Gently inject any remaining saline into the vial to avoid foam formation.
 If the vacuum does not pull the saline into the vial, then XEOMIN must be discarded.
 Remove the syringe from the vial and mix XEOMIN with the saline by carefully swirling and inverting/flipping the vial – do not shake vigorously.
 Reconstituted XEOMIN is a clear, colorless solution free of particulate matter.
-XEOMIN should not be used if the reconstituted solution has a cloudy appearance or contains floccular or particulate matter.
+Do not use XEOMIN if the reconstituted solution has a cloudy appearance or contains floccular or particulate matter.

 Diluent volumes for reconstitution of XEOMIN are indicated in Table 5.